 USC views participation in intercollegiate athletics as a beneficial experience and a worthwhile part of the entire educational process.
 All students are invited to participate.

-The university is a member of the National Collegiate Athletic Association, the National Association of Intercollegiate Athletics, the Rocky Mountain Intercollegiate Golf Association and the Rocky Mountain Intercollegiate Athletic Association.
+The university is a member of the National Association of Intercollegiate Athletics, the Rocky Mountain Intercollegiate Golf Association and the Rocky Mountain Intercollegiate Athletic Conference.
 USC sponsors the following intercollegiate sports:

-Men - football, basketball, cross country, track and field, baseball, golf, tennis and wrestling.
+Men: football, basketball, cross country, track and field, baseball, golf, tennis and wrestling

-Women - volleyball, basketball, gymnastics, track and field and tennis.
+Women: volleyball, basketball, gymnastics, cross country, track and field and tennis